masterSoti/hdevtech/README.md

 # hdevtech
-add a connection.php file to the repo.. add the code below with some variations to that repo....
+add a connection.php file to the repo.. add the code below with some variations to that file....

     $servername = "127.0.0.1";
     $username = "some_user";